 The cornea is considered here as a thin lens.
-Its vergence (VK expressed in diopter, for example, 43 D) adds up to VBCP, and at the exit of the cornea, the vergence VACP is easy to calculate.
-It is important to realize that the distance at which the wavefront would focus is equal to the refractive index of the aqueous humor (na) to VACP.
+Its vergence (VK expressed in diopter, for example, 43 D) adds up to VBCP, and at the exit of the cornea, the vergence after the corneal plane (VACP) is easy to calculate.
+After the corneal plane, the distance at which the wavefront would focus in the absence of interposed elements is equal to the ratio between the refractive index of the aqueous humor (na) and the VACP.

-This type of calculation is used to produce an IOL power calculation formula known as a « thin lens IOL power formula »: the vergence values corresponding to the cornea and to the implant are used, which are considered as infinitely thin lenses.
+It is important to familiarize yourself with these gymnastics of calculation used to produce an IOL power calculation formula known as a « thin lens IOL power formula »: it relies on computations using the cornea’s vergence on the IOL considered infinitely thin lenses.

-Vergence through a pseudophakic eye model
+Vergence through a thick pseudophakic eye model

 The cornea and intraocular lens (IOL), considered thick lenses, can be analyzed in vergence.
 The vergence can be traced by noting its change at each surface, using the vergence formula.
 S1 denotes the plane of the anterior corneal surface, S2 denotes the plane of the posterior surface, and S3 denotes the plane of the anterior surface of the IOL.
 S1S3 is the anterior chamber depth from the anterior corneal surface.